For: Businesses considering interstate competitive expansion or relocation projects in Colorado

 If the company’s project falls within an Enhanced Rural Enterprise Zone, the net new jobs requirement drops from 20 to 5.

 Businesses interested in requesting a Job Growth Incentive Tax Credit commitment should contact our staff to preliminarily determine if the business meets the requirements.
-Businesses who have not yet received an incentive and are interested in applying should contact Andrew Trump.
+Businesses who have not yet received an incentive and are interested in applying should contact Martin Gonzalez.
 Businesses who have already received their incentive should contact Sean Gould.